 ABN AMRO Bank (Chile) – ABN AMRO commenced operations in Chile in 1990 under the name ABN Tanner Bank.
 In 2007, ABN AMRO sold its operations in Chile.

 Banco Central de Chile (BCCh), established in August 1925 by Decree Law 486, is the central bank of Chile.
-The Bank is an autonomous organization of a technical nature, with full legal capacity.
+It is an autonomous organization of a technical nature, with full legal capacity.
 BCCh's objective is to ensure stability of both the currency and the normal operations of domestic and foreign payments.

 Banco Paris – A banking unit of the Cencosud Holding, the largest retailer in Chile and one of the largest retailers in Latin America with operations in Argentina, Brazil, Peru and Colombia.

 Banco Penta – Chile’s first and only bank specialized in investments and savings.
 The company was established in 2004 and employs over 300 people.

 Banco Ripley – Chilean retail bank established in 2002.
 It mainly provides loans to middle-income people in Chile.
 It also offers credit cards, deposits, insurance and telephone banking services.
 Banco Ripley operates as a subsidiary of Ripley S.A., one of the largest retailers in Chile and Peru.

 BBVA Chile – A part of Spanish financial group BBVA and one of the ten largest banks in Chile with total assets of more than US$19.5 billion.

 BCI (Banco de Crédito e Inversiones) – The third largest private bank in terms of loans and the fourth largest bank by number of customers, with one of the largest national distribution channels.

 Itau Corpbanca – One of the largest private banks in Chile.
 It provides a broad array of financial services to personal and business customers through over 120 branches and 417 ATMs nationwide.